Pitrified/climbing-wire/README.md

 1. Plot it.
 1. Assemble the video

+### Phantom trace

+1. Leave a trace in the video.
+1. Get segmentation mask.
+1. Blend the person on the current frame, use lower opacity for older frames.

 ## Open points and ideas

 * if a landmark is missing try to use the others